COMPANY HISTORY AND MILESTONES

 The FluoroCouncil accepts Dynax as an associate member.
 This critical organization supports Fluoro Technology and Dynax recognizes the need for ongoing firefighting industry representation.

 Dr. Martial Pabon joins Dynax as Chief Executive Officer.
 Martial has more than 18 years of experience in Fluorochemicals and Firefighting Foams.
 Martial joined Elf-Atochem as the Technical Support Manager for Firefighting Foams in 1997.
-DuPont acquired this business in 2002 and in 2008 Martial became DuPont’s Technology and Regulatory Affairs Manager for Europe, Middle East and Africa (EMEA).
+DuPont acquired this business in 2002 and in 2008 Martial became Technology and Regulatory Affairs Manager for Europe, Middle East and Africa (EMEA) for DuPont Chemicals.
 In 2011, Martial became DuPont’s Technology and Innovation Manager (EMEA) for Fluoroproducts.
 This business became Chemours in 2015.

 Dynax joins the FluoroCouncil as a provisional member to further support Fluoro Technology and bring a dedicated firefighting industry voice to this vital organization.